 Attention: You are using an outdated browser, device or you do not have the latest version of JavaScript downloaded and so this website may not work as expected.
 Please download the latest software or switch device to avoid further issues.

-NEWS > Alumnae News > How a winning essay and a trumpeting angel became our Music Festival Spirit Cup
+NEWS AND PUBLICATIONS > Alumnae News > How a winning essay and a trumpeting angel became our Music Festival Spirit Cup

 How a winning essay and a trumpeting angel became our Music Festival Spirit Cup